sonicavionics/sonicavionics.com/docs/avionics/index.md

 ## Initial Requirements and Design Goals

-The primary goal of dingboard is to enable my personal learning.
+The primary goal of the 4 inch avionics is to enable my personal learning.
 This will be the first board of many.
 This wil be a CAN enabled system in a 4-inch diameter form factor.

-### Primary Functional Requirements for dingboard:
+### Primary Functional Requirements for 4 inch avionics:

 - Easy to operate and understand
 - Don't be janky